Replace Plastic Packaging

-- Single-use plastic often used in spite of viable, eco-friendly alternatives widely available.
+- Single-use plastic is often used in spite of viable, eco-friendly alternatives widely available.

 Non-recyclable plastic offers almost no advantages post-consumer use.
 Landfill is a temporary solution and transporting waste out of the country costs money.
 Vietnam, Thailand & Malaysia no longer accept plastic for landfill and by 2030, the UK will have over 100million tonnes of plastic waste with very few places to go.